zoonoo/azure-docs.ko-kr/articles/virtual-network/virtual-network-multiple-ip-addresses-cli.md

 --private-ip-address 10.0.0.5 \
 --public-ip-name myPublicIP2

 # Create a third IP configuration, and associate it to the NIC.
-This configuration has a dynamic private IP address and
-# no public IP address.
+This configuration has  static private IP address and    # no public IP address.

 azure network nic ip-config create \
 --resource-group $RgName \
 --nic-name $NicName \
+--private-ip-address 10.0.0.6 \
 --name IPConfig-3

 # Note: Though this article assigns all IP configurations to a single NIC, you can also assign multiple IP configurations